DesignQuench/thirst/README.md

 ## What is Phoenix?
 Phoenix is a CSS framework.
 It is made to have simple code and a modern look, almost a flat look.
 No gloss allowed.
+TEST.
 Check out the Trello board here: https://trello.com/b/y0eEL7Ob/phoenix-ui

 ##Join the Phoenix Team